johndarrel/hide-my-wp/readme.txt

 * Update - Compatibility with PPress plugin on Login Page and Logout Page
 * Update - Compatibility with SiteGround Cache plugin
 * Update - Compatibility warning with W3 Total Cache Lazy Load
-* Update - Security Check to hide readme.html, license.txt and other common files
+* Update - Security Check to hide readme.html, license.txt, and other common files

 = 4.1.03 (11 Dec 2020) =
 * Update - The rules update on adding new plugin or theme